All Photographs by David Lilly

 The American Robin Loves Berries

 A single robin can eat a substantial amount of berries, particularly during the peak berry season.
 On average, a robin may consume around 30 to 100 berries a day, depending on availability and its energy needs.
-They often eat a variety of berries, including those from holly, mulberry, and serviceberry bushes.
+They often eat various berries, including those from holly, mulberry, and serviceberry bushes.

 Berries are generally low in calories but rich in vitamins, minerals, and antioxidants.
 For example, common berries like blueberries, strawberries, and raspberries are high in vitamin C, fiber, and various phytonutrients, making them a nutritious food source.